 This page will detail all tornado events within the Columbus metro area.
 Any dollar figures for damages are for the year they occurred and not adjusted for inflation.
 Descriptions of damage come from newspaper articles, NCDC storm events summaries and other sources.
-Tornadoes are listed by county and chronological order.
+Individual event tornadoes are listed by county and chronological order.
+Multi-county or multi-county path tornadoes are listed under the Multi-County list after individual tornadoes.

 Saturday, August 20, 2016